PG-NASM Personal Trainer Bessy Naidu is here with a great bodyweight workout for burning calories.

 Alrighty.
 Hello everybody.
 A little introduction.
 My name is Bess.
 I am a personal trainer, and I have been for the last six years.
 Six years?
 Seven years.
-A long time, but I did my qualifications with Premier Global, a nice long time ago, and yeah.
+A long time, but I did my personal training qualifications with Premier Global, a nice long time ago, and yeah.
 I'm really excited to meet you all.

 We're going to be going through a bodyweight burnout workout today, so it's a little bit of strength, a little bit of cardio.
 You do not need any equipment.
 You might need either a chair, a stool, a sofa.
 I've got this one here, so keep that handy nearby because we're going to be using that in a little bit.

 I'm going to make sure that I give you guys loads of different options for our exercises today.
 We're going to be working with a rep count.
 It is a whole body workout, so we're going to be working from our heads to our toes.
 I do have a couple of cats wandering around in the background.